cuong0993/flutter-rhythm/README.md

 # Project Structure

-This is a Flutter mobile app targeting Android and iOS.
+This is a Flutter mobile game targeting Android and iOS.

 The code for the Flutter app is contained in the folder `lib` and the different native apps are in `android` and `ios`.
-Extra project assets are in `assets` and `fonts`.
+Extra project assets are in `assets`.

-As well, this repo hosts a series of Firebase config files and cloud functions.

-The documentation for Firebase part is inside the `firebase` folder.
+Firebase config files and cloud functions are inside the `firebase` folder.

 # Prerequisites & Getting Started